The Hype and the Letdown

 The Technical Revolution Behind Genesis

-At the core of Genesis is the Taskade AI Assistant (TAA) Unified System that coordinates multiple LLMs (latest frontier models from OpenAI, Anthropic, and Google), specialized tools, and workspace data.
+At the core of Genesis is a unified system that coordinates multiple LLMs (11+ frontier models from OpenAI, Anthropic, and Google), specialized tools, and workspace data.

-The TAA allows you to create, edit, and manage every aspect of your work with:
+The system allows you to create, edit, and manage every aspect of your work with:

 - Persistent Context across sessions and projects